apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/run.md

 ### Build and run in one step

 Swift Container Plugin prints a reference to the newly built image on standard output.
-You can pipe the image reference to a deployment command or pass it as an argument using shell output substitution.
+You can pipe the image reference to a deployment command or pass it as an argument using shell command substitution.

 This allows you to build and deploy a container image in one shell command, using a convenient pattern offered by tools such as [ko.build](https://ko.build):